salmasyed19/fun-facts-Earth/README.md

 # fun-facts-Earth
-This is repo sample host with  Gen AI peices
+This is repo sample code for  GenAI 101  peices workshop